On this page:

 As part of putting this new Act into practice, Local Authorities have been asked to provide the Government with some specific data in order to help them with a study called ‘Understanding more about what causes homelessness and how well homelessness services meet peoples’ needs’.

-The Council’s Housing Benefits, Council Tax and Housing Needs teams will share data with each other to identify residents who are at risk of homelessness and contact them with offers of appropriate support such as maximising benefit income and make referrals for debt advice.
-The information shared are resilience indicators to identify those at risk of homelessness.
-These resilience indicators includes income, economic, disability and benefit status, rent arrears, Council Tax data, pension credit uptake, discretionary housing payments, those impacted by the Local Housing Allowance.
-It also includes eligibility for free school meals, free healthy start food vouchers, and watersure tariff.
+The Council’s Benefits, Council Tax and Housing teams will share data with each other and with an organisation called Policy in Practice to maintain a Low Income Family Tracker dashboard with the aim of identifying residents who are at risk of homelessness and/or poverty.
+The dashboard enables analysis of anonymised data to enable the council to understand the volume and geographical location of low income families at risk of financial hardship and eviction.
+The information shared is resilience indicators to identify those at risk of homelessness and/or poverty.
+These resilience indicators including income, economic, disability and benefit status, rent arrears, Council Tax data, pension credit uptake, discretionary housing payments, those impacted by the Local Housing Allowance.
+It also includes eligibility for free school meals, pension credit, free healthy start food vouchers, and watersure tariff.
 Names, addresses, telephone numbers and email addresses will also be shared so that those at risk of homelessness can be identified and contacted.
+Where agreed, personal data may then be used by designated council officers to contact residents with offers of appropriate support such as maximising benefit income, homeless prevention, targeting of hardship payments and make referrals for debt advice.

-The Welfare Reform Act 2012 and Social Security (Information-sharing in relation to Welfare Services) Amendment and Prescribed Bodies Regulations 2013 enables a local authority to share data between relevant departments in order to prevent or reduce homelessness.
+The Welfare Reform Act 2012 and Social Security (Information-sharing in relation to Welfare Services) Amendment and Prescribed Bodies Regulations 2013 enables a local authority to share data between relevant departments in order to prevent or reduce homelessness and/or poverty, award local welfare assistance, support disabled and adult social care users to access financial assistance and to support children.
+The sharing of data with Policy in Practice has been approved by the Department for Work and Pensions and the use cases are consistent with the Memorandum of Understanding on data sharing between Camden Council and the DWP.

 Council Tax data sharing with ONS (Office of National Statistics)